 Bijective: A function that is both one-one and onto.
 Bijective functions are invertible.

-The Collegedunia PDF places these three definitions at the top of every solution page, so you never have to flip back to section 1.2 of the this Class 12 page while practising.
+The Collegedunia PDF places these three definitions at the top of every solution page.
+You never need to flip back to section 1.2 of this Class 12 chapter while practising.

 Exercise 1.2 steps to prove a function bijective